-What Can a Handyman Do in Williamson in Williamson County, Illinois?
+What Can a Handyman Do Without a License in Williamson in Williamson County, Illinois?

 Illinois does not issue a single statewide “general contractor license” for typical handyman/home-repair work.
 Instead, licensing is primarily trade-specific (plumbing is state-licensed; electrical/HVAC are commonly licensed at the city/local level), and you must also comply with local permits and any city business-registration rules where you work.
 A true statewide “handyman exemption” with a fixed dollar threshold is not a standard Illinois statewide concept; limits are usually set by local building departments and by the scope of regulated trades (plumbing/electrical/HVAC).